Simon Makienok: Dynamo Dresden

 On 29 January 2020, Dynamo Dresden announced Makienok's signing on a six-month deal.
 He was sent off with a red card seven minutes into his debut on 7 February against Darmstadt 98 after coming on as a substitute in the 70th minute of the match after stepping illegally on opposing goalkeeper Marcel Schuhen.
 Makienok made his first goal for the club on 28 February, scoring the winner on a return ball in a 2–1 win over Jahn Regensburg.

 On 12 May, Makienok and two other teammates tested positive for COVID-19, ruling them out for an indefinite period of time.
 He was declared healthy again on 23 May, and made his return to the pitch for Dresden on 9 June in a 1–1 home draw against Greuther Fürth, where he scored the equaliser after coming on for Jannik Müller during the half.
 The club suffered relegation to the 3.
 Liga on 28 June after a 2–2 draw against VfL Osnabrück, and Makienok left the club as a free agent.

 FC St. Pauli

 On 29 August 2020, Makienok signed a two-year contract with FC St. Pauli where he was expected to replace Henk Veerman.
 After signing, Makienok stated that he had always perceived St. Pauli as "a special club", whose values of "equality, tolerance and respect" he shared.
 The same day as the move was announced, Danish tabloid B.T. revealed that Makienok had turned down an offer from Danish Superliga club OB.

 Horsens

 On deadline day, 31 August 2022, Makienok joined Danish Superliga side AC Horsens on a deal until June 2023.
+During the spring season, Makienok broke both an arm and a leg.
+For this reason, his stay in Horsens was never really good, which is why he left the club after the 2022-23 season.

+Hvidovre IF

+On 26 August 2023, Makienok signed with newly promoted Danish Superliga-side Hvidovre IF.

+Makienok left Hvidovre at the end of the 2024-25 season.